ConferenceCarbonTracker/ConferenceCarbonTracker/README.md

 # ConferenceCarbonTracker
-Tracking the carbon emissions from scientific conferences.
+Tracking the carbon emissions from conferences.

 ## How to add new conferences